Automattic/wp-calypso/client/reader/stream/README.md

 # Following Stream

 A stream of posts.
-Currently serves as the basis for all streams of posts in the reader.
+Currently serves as the basis for all streams of posts in the Reader.

 ## Props
 - `store`: The post list store this stream should bind to